AgentMC/Sao19/Translate/En/Part6.md

 The fist fighter who had finished eating a long ago nodded with his smiling face.

-"When you find a nice job here and a day comes when you can eat Obsidia boil as much as you want, please give one to me... as they say..."
+"When you find a nice job here and a day comes when you can eat Obsidia boil as much as you want, please give one to me... speaking of which..."

-Rubbing the face gently with a thick palm, he kept on smiling.
+Rubbing the face thoughtfully with a thick palm, he kept on smiling.

 "......
 It might be a bit difficult for you to find work for both brother and sister in Obsidia now, bro."